SamitDharia/SmartCFDTradingAgent_Revolut/docs/LESSONS_LEARNED.md

-This document has been moved to the `docs` directory.
-Please refer to `docs/LESSONS_LEARNED.md`.# Project Learnings & Retrospective
+# Project Learnings & Retrospective

 This document tracks the key learnings, mistakes, and pivotal decisions made throughout the development of the Smart CFD Trading Agent.
 It serves as a living journal to reflect on the development process and improve future work.